HOW TO GET WRITING ADVICE FROM ME:

 HOW TO GET A SIGNED BOOK FROM ME:

 Thank you for buying directly from me!
-All of the ebooks that I have for sale are available as both .epub and .mobi files.
-MOST of my print editions include ebook editions.
+MOST of the paperback & hardcover that I have for sale INCLUDE a free ebook (available as both .epub and .mobi files).

 HOW TO READ YOUR EBOOK YOU BOUGHT FROM THIS SITE: